ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/primality-testing.md

 Please note that the provided source code does not contain all of the functionality to produce the output displayed in this section.
-As explain in the next section, you are invited to add all of the missing features and ensure that `primality` produces the expected output!
+As explain in the next section, you are invited to add the features needed to ensure that `primality` produces the expected output!

 ???+ note

     Don't forget that if you want to run the `primality` program you must use your terminal window to first go into the GitHub repository containing this project and then go into the `primality` directory that contains the project's source code.
-Finally, remember that before running the program you must run `poetry install` to add the dependencies.
+Finally, remember that before running the program you must run `poetry install` to add its dependencies, such as Pyinstrument, Pytest, and Rich.

 ## Adding Functionality